Top Email Marketing Mistakes To Avoid

 - You might get blocked because of spam filters.

 Remembering these rules could be difficult, so ensure you’re testing your emails before sending them to the subscribers.

 How Can You Test Your Emails?

 One of the best ways is to use a test email list.

 Messed-up personalisation – It’s always worth sending a test copy of the email to make sure you avoid these personalisation gaffes! – MailerLite

-However, you should also think from the customer’s perspective and be sceptical about estimating the results.
+However, you should also consider the customer’s perspective and be sceptical about estimating the results.

-Moreover, be open about editing and revising your emails as that will only make it sound better.
+Moreover, be open about editing and revising your emails, as that will only make them sound better.

 Summing up these email marketing mistakes